 - Refer back to the initial information received about the legal problem and make sure you understand the information given to you.
 Are you overlooking any critical information or was any critical information missing from the information you received? - Return to the secondary sources you identified initially or find different secondary sources on point.
 Read the materials carefully to be sure you understand the material presented. - Rethink your search terms.
-You may need to broaden the terminology or concepts for which you are searching. - Consult with a reference librarian or another legal information specialist as described in section 6.3.1.4.
+You may need to broaden the terminology or concepts for which you are searching. - If you have exhaustively searched the mandatory primary authorities, you may want to try searching persuasive primary authorities, focusing first on highly persuasive authorities. - Consult with a reference librarian or another legal information specialist as described in section 6.3.1.4.
 Be prepared to describe in detail both the legal problem and the steps you have taken to research the problem.
 This individual may be able to suggest sources or research techniques you have overlooked or help you modify the techniques you have been using.